FJValverde/CelegansProcessing/README.md

 to make a reproducible scientific project named
 > Celegans

-It is authored by fva.
+It is authored by fva, based on work done by Viktoriya Bokah and

 To (locally) reproduce this project, do the following: